YottaDB/YDBDoc/ProgGuide/utility.rst

 %UTF2HEX
 ++++++++++++++++

-The YottaDB/GT.M %UTF2HEX utility returns the hexadecimal notation of the internal byte encoding of a UTF-8 encoded YottaDB/GT.M character string.
+The YottaDB %UTF2HEX utility returns the hexadecimal notation of the internal byte encoding of a UTF-8 encoded YottaDB character string.
 This routine has entry points for both interactive and non-interactive use.

 DO ^%UTF2HEX converts the string stored in %S to the hexadecimal byte notation and stores the result in %U.